Tory MP Jamie Wallis comes out as trans and says he was raped and blackmailed

 “I have PTSD (post-traumatic stress disorder) and I honestly have no idea what I was doing except I was overcome by an overwhelming sense of fear.”

-The personal statement came following a night out for Tory MPs, at which “I was reminded of the incredible support those you work with can provide”.
+The personal statement came following the night out for Tory MPs, at which “I was reminded of the incredible support those you work with can provide”.

 “I’ve had a lot of support from the Whips since I was elected,” the MP said.